beet-software/dorm/docs/docs/troubleshooting/error-by-layer.md

 list when nothing matches.
 A `pull` stream can emit `null` when its watched record is absent or removed.

-Identity and operation failures use ordinary Dart errors in the current API:
+Validation failures that happen before a provider call remain ordinary Dart errors:

 | Error | Observed condition |
 | --- | --- |